How to Use Cloudflare Pages with Astro: Complete Guide

 });

-For a purely static site, you can skip the adapter entirely.
-Just connect your repo to Cloudflare Pages in the dashboard and set the build command to npm run build with the output directory as dist.
+For a purely static site you can still skip the adapter entirely.
+Just connect your repo to Cloudflare in the dashboard and set the build command to npm run build with the output directory as dist.

-- Go to your Cloudflare dashboard and select Pages
+- Go to your Cloudflare dashboard and select Workers and Pages

-- Click "Create a project" and connect your Git repository
+- Click "Create" and connect your Git repository

 - Build command: